Machine Strategy Guide

 Is Quick Hit worth playing from an AP standpoint?

-Quick Hit can be worth playing when the must-hit-by meter is close to the ceiling.
-Without knowing the current meter, ceiling, and seed value for the specific machine in front of you, you cannot determine if it is +EV.
+Quick Hit can be worth playing when the must-hit-by counter is close to the ceiling.
+Without knowing the current counter, ceiling, and seed value for the specific machine in front of you, you cannot determine if it is a play.

 Related Resources